Internal Revenue Service: Deputy commissioner

-The commissioner of internal revenue is assisted by the deputy commissioner.
+The commissioner of internal revenue is assisted by the deputy commissioner, a civil-service position.
 As of February 2025, the position is vacant.
+In January 2026, the position was unofficially eliminated.

-The deputy commissioner for operations support reports directly to the commissioner and oversees the IRS's integrated support functions, working to facilitate economy of scale efficiencies and better business practices.
-The deputy also administers and provides executive leadership for customer service, processing, tax law enforcement and financial management operations.
-Additionally, the deputy in this position assists and acts on behalf of the IRS commissioner in directing, coordinating and controlling the policies, programs and activities of the IRS.
+Before 2024, there were two deputy commissioners who reported directly to the commissioner, one for operations support and one for services and enforcement.
+The deputy commissioner for operations support oversaw the IRS's integrated support functions, working to facilitate economy of scale efficiencies and better business practices.
+The deputy also administered and provided executive leadership for customer service, processing, tax law enforcement and financial management operations.
+Additionally, the deputy in this position assisted and acted on behalf of the IRS commissioner in directing, coordinating and controlling the policies, programs and activities of the IRS.
 This includes establishing tax administration policy and developing strategic issues and objectives for IRS strategic management.

-The deputy commissioner for services and enforcement reports directly to the commissioner and oversees the four primary operating divisions responsible for the major customer segments and other taxpayer-facing functions.
-The deputy commissioner for services and enforcement serves as the IRS commissioner's essential assistant acting on behalf of the commissioner in establishing and enforcing tax administration policy and upholding IRS's mission to provide America's taxpayers top-quality service by helping them understand and meet their tax responsibilities.
+The deputy commissioner for services and enforcement oversaw the four primary operating divisions responsible for the major customer segments and other taxpayer-facing functions.
+The deputy commissioner for services and enforcement served as the IRS commissioner's essential assistant acting on behalf of the commissioner in establishing and enforcing tax administration policy and helping Americans understand and meet their tax responsibilities.

+At the end of 2023, then-Commissioner Danny Werfel announced the first major reorganization of the IRS in two decades, consolidating the two roles.

 Office of the Taxpayer Advocate

 The Office of the Taxpayer Advocate, also called the Taxpayer Advocate Service, is an independent office within the IRS responsible for assisting taxpayers in resolving their problems with the IRS and identifying systemic problems that exist within the IRS.
-The current head of the organization, known as the United States Taxpayer Advocate, is Erin M. Collins.
+The current head of the organization, known as the United States Taxpayer Advocate and appointed by the Secretary of the Treasury, is Erin M. Collins.

+In 2025, the Taxpayer Advocate began reporting to the IRS CEO.